Veggie Shares CSA

 Small SharesBiWeekly Guelph/Hillsburgh

-- Biweekly shares for singles, couples, or those just starting to add organic produce to their diets.
+- Biweekly shares of 7-8 items for singles, couples, or those just starting to add organic produce to their diets.

 Regular SharesWeekly Guelph/Hillsburgh

-- Weekly shares good for a veggie-loving couple or small family.
-Our most popular share.
+- Weekly shares of 7-8 items, good for a veggie-loving couple or small family.

 Large SharesWeekly Guelph/Hillsburgh